 pyMOR has been designed with easy integration of external PDE solvers in mind.

-we provide bindings for the following solver libraries:
+We provide bindings for the following solver libraries:

 MPI-compatible wrapper classes for dolfin linear algebra data structures are shipped with pyMOR (

-pymor.operators.fenics).
+pymor.bindings.fenics).
 For an example see